Julu1994/ReactNiftyHooks/readme.md

 ## Contributing

 Contributions are always welcome!
-Please read the contribution guidelines first.
+If you have any custom hooks that you think would be useful for other developers you can make a pull request.
 ## License

 [MIT](LICENSE) © [Mahamudur Rahman Jewel]